 '''

-Cancel the alarm

-Turn off the sprinkler for room office

-Turn off the sprinkler for room kitchen

-Everything is ok
+Cancel the alarm> Turn off the sprinkler for room office> Turn off the sprinkler for room kitchen> Everything is ok alarm> Turn off the sprinkler for room office> Turn off the sprinkler for room kitchen> Everything is

 '''

 Everyone still with me?
 That wasn't so hard and already I'm hoping you can start to see the value and power of a declarative rule system.